Social Democratic Party (UK, 1990–present): Growth, new leadership and new declaration (2018–present)

 In January 2018, Kevin Hickson, former leader of Crewe Town Council, joined the SDP.
 In an article published in the Crewe Chronicle, Hickson, who represented Crewe East on the town council, stated that he left Labour because of growing unease with that party's "almost daily changes" on Brexit policy.
 He went on to say that the SDP "combines centre left policies on the economy and the welfare state with a firm commitment to implement the will of the people on Brexit, reclaiming sovereignty over money, laws, borders and trade".
 Hickson is a senior lecturer in Politics at the University of Liverpool and a former Labour parliamentary candidate.
 He became the party chairman, until being replaced by Paula Watson in January 2020.

 William Clouston became leader of the SDP in 2018, and was re-elected by 89% of ballots returned by members in March 2020.
 He was a member of the original party in the 1980s and remained with the "continuing" SDP after the merger with the Liberal Party.
 He was a Conservative councillor on Tynedale District Council from 1999 to 2003 and is chairman of Corbridge Parish Council.

-In October 2018, the party published a New Declaration of aims and values, whose name recalls the original Limehouse Declaration of 1981 and which the party describes as putting the principles of social democracy in a modern setting.
-The declaration calls for a "communitarian, social democratic nation-state".

 Patrick O'Flynn, Member of the European Parliament for East of England, defected from the UK Independence Party (UKIP) to join the SDP in November 2018.
 He cited UKIP leader Gerard Batten's appointment of Tommy Robinson as an adviser as a key reason for his departure from the party.
 In April 2019, O'Flynn stated that the SDP would not be standing in the 2019 European Parliament election.

-In March 2019, prominent political journalists Rod Liddle and Giles Fraser announced that they had joined the party.
+In March 2019, the political journalist, Rod Liddle announced he had joined the party.

 The SDP won a non-parish council seat at election for the first time since 2003 when Wayne Dixon was elected in the 2022 Leeds City Council election.
-Dixon was elected to Leeds City Council for Middleton Park and has a majority of 14% The party gained a second council seat later that year in October 2022, when Richard Bright, a Conservative Party councillor for Derbyshire Dales District Council, defected to the party.
+Dixon was elected to Leeds City Council for Middleton Park and has a majority of 14%.
+The party gained a second non-parish council seat later that year in October 2022, when Richard Bright, a Conservative Party councillor for Derbyshire Dales District Council, defected to the party.

-On 22 October 2022, the Social Democratic Party announced a general election pact with the right-wing Reform UK for the next United Kingdom general election.
+On 22 October 2022, the Social Democratic Party announced a general election pact with the right-wing Reform UK.
+The deal includes both parties standing aside for each other in certain constituencies and both parties standing under a joint branding of "Reform UK & The Social Democratic Party (SDP)" in over a dozen seats in South Yorkshire for the 2024 United Kingdom general election.

+2023 local elections

+At the 2023 local elections, SDP councillor Richard Bright lost his seat to the Conservative Party candidate at the Derbyshire Dales Elections, placing third with 19% of the vote in Hulland.
+The SDP won a second council seat on Leeds City Council at the Leeds elections, with Emma Pogson-Golden gaining Middleton Park with 1,985 votes.